ChristopheSim/Barathon/README.md

 ### How to use
 For now, the app is not complete and some checkstyles are not validated so, let's work.

+The app is currently a CLI (command line interface).
+At the beginning, the CLI prompts you to select your preferences, then it displays the appropriate list of bars.